mr-r0ot/NoRootVpn-Panel/README.md

 1. Upload all files in this folder to your hosting account (e.g. `public_html/vpn/`)
 2. Visit `NoRoot-Panel.php` in a browser — the install wizard walks you through the rest
 3. On the Settings page after installing, copy the cron line shown under **Guaranteed Recovery via Cron** into your host's Cron Jobs panel
+### The installation wizard may take anywhere from 5 to 10 minutes; please do not close the page and wait until you are automatically redirected to the admin panel.

 ## Architecture (short version)